Are you interested in stock trading for beginners? Curious about what strategies top traders use?

 There are a ton of different approaches to stock trading.
 Some common ones?

-Position Trading: Long-term trading.
-With this style of trading, you invest in a company for a longer period … months or even years.
+Position Trading: Long-term trading — you invest in a company for a longer period … months or even years.

 Scalping: Super short-term trading where you try to profit off of micro-fluctuations.
 You might hold a position for mere minutes.
 This type of trading relies on volume.